IDMNYU/DMUY-4913-B-InteractiveInstallation_SP18/Calendar.md

 ##### Homework
 * Work on [Project 1](Project_1.md)
 * Document Project 1
-* Check your email for the invitation to our [Slack](https://com) Channel.
+* Check your email for the invitation to our [Slack](https://iisp18.slack.com) workspace.
 Please join additional channels related to this class.
 * Email me your [Github Handle](https://github.com/).
 If you do not have one, please setup a Github Account
 * Email me a link to your organization tools (mood boards, blog) that is used soley for this class.